Google Opinion Rewards: Functionality

 The application provides a surveyor with a large group of people to answer market research questions.
 Surveyors purchase this service from Google through Google Consumer Surveys, providing researchers the ability to create an online survey with the survey question they want answered and publish it to one of Google's platforms, including Google Opinion Rewards.

 When users take a survey using Google Opinion Rewards, their answers are combined with the large pool of other respondents and shared with the market researcher.
 The respondents' demographics including age, gender and geographic location are inferred based on "anonymous browsing history and IP address" or taken from the demographics questions asked when setting up user account.

 App monetization

-Users can earn from $0.10 to $1 for each survey.
+Users can earn from $0.10 to $2 for each survey.
 A minimum of $2 must be earned to be eligible to receive rewards.
 Apple users can cash out the value of their earnings to their PayPal account.
 Android users can transfer the value of their earnings into Google Play credits to purchase other apps from the Google Play Store.
 These apps include digital books, TV shows, movies, games, and apps.
 Credits can also be used to make in-app purchases.
-If Android users want to exchange Google Play credits to cash, they can do so externally through third party apps that can exchange the Google Play credits to PayPal for a percentage of their earnings.

 The rewards must be redeemed within one year from the date received, or else they will expire.